kaitlynwarhurst/COMP-3005-Final-Project/README.txt

 UNFORTUNATELY RAN OUT OF TIME TO COMPLETE_ SO ONLY MEMBER UI IMPLEMENTATION IS DONE.
 QUERIES IS COMPLETE AND HAS ALL THE QUERIES THAT WOULD BE NEEDED.

+Code is in FinalProjV2 and should be loaded into intellegji to run properly.
+Please modify the needed settings if your database does not use the defaults.

 queries.java -
 	Currently set to have default url, user and password to connect to the database- these values need to be changed if you are not using default values- can be done by just setting static variables at the top of the class